 - 1 cup Kodiak buttermilk or chocolate pancake mix

-- 1/2 cup sugar free Pillsbury brownie mix
+- 1/2 cup sugar free Pillsbury brownie or chocolate cake mix

 - 1 T cocoa, unsweetened